alexandrejtavares/mariadb_backup_automation/Readme.md

     - **backup_path** -> Folder to save backups (Must exists).
     - **batch_user** -> Windows Administrator user with *Log on as a batch job* security policy granted.
     - **batch_user_pwd** -> Windows batch user's password.
-4) The script will configure all requirements and will create the automation tasks that will run the backups automaticaly:
+4) The script will configure all requirements and will create the automation tasks that will run the backups automatically:
    - Set all environment variables needed by automation.
    - Create a task in Windows Task Scheduler to run the full backup daily, at 1AM.
    - Create a task in Windows Task Scheduler to run the incremental backup hourly.